Become a university partner

 NACME Partner Universities demonstrate their leadership by

-Recruiting high-achieving URM students from high schools and community colleges;
+Recruiting high-achieving students from high schools and community colleges;

-Striving to improve the retention to graduation of underrepresented minority engineering students.
+Striving to improve the retention to graduation of engineering students.

 Implementing admissions policies and procedures that reflect a broad approach beyond SAT/ACT scores and GPAs in evaluating student potential to succeed;